AdobeDocs/data-collection-apis/src/pages/getting-started/troubleshooting.md

 title: Troubleshooting
 description: Learn about the possible errors you might encounter when performing API requests to the Adobe Experience Platform Edge Network API.
 ---

 # Troubleshooting

-API errors in Adobe Experience Platform Edge Network API can have a variety of causes, internal (Edge Network itself) or external (input, configuration, or upstream related).
+API errors in the Edge Network API can have a variety of causes, internal (Edge Network itself) or external (input, configuration, or upstream related).

 ## Error types